 Personal Data is pseudonymized by design and by default.
-Since we don’t store any unique identifiable information. per Data Subject other than the UUID, it is simply impossible to know which natural person is behind the personal data.
-As a result, our database is useless without being the owner of the UUID itself; there is simply no possibility to determine or retrieve the natural person behind the data.
+Since we don’t store any unique identifiable information per Data Subject other than the UUID, it is simply impossible to know which natural person is behind the personal data.
+As a result, data stored in our databases is useless without knowing the Data Subjects behind the UUID’s; there is simply no possibility to determine or retrieve the natural person behind the data.

 That said, all personal data that is stored is wrapped in a special binary format that is only known by Crobox.
 The contracts and specifications required to understand these binary streams are safely kept and guarded within Crobox and are not exposed to the public.